 Once the technical specification is completed, a QA specialist should be involved.
 If the design is ready as well, having a QA specialist at this stage is even more important.
-The specification and design prototype testing allow you to identify defects before they become an integral part of the product.
+The specification and design prototype testing allow you to identify defects before they become an integral part of the mobile app.

 A QA specialist will identify the incompleteness of descriptions, ambiguous wording, contradictions, and imprecisions.
-Design prototype testing eliminates the discrepancy in the technical specification and can help to identify problems with user experience.
+Design prototype testing eliminates the discrepancy in the technical specification and can help to identify problems with end user experience.